-Usage Guidelines Table 2-91 describes the fields shown in the show statistics tcp display.
+Usage Guidelines Table 2-93 describes the fields shown in the show statistics tcp display.

-Table 2-91show statistics tcp Field Descriptions
+Table 2-93show statistics tcp Field Descriptions

 Field Description Server connection openings Number of connections opened from the SE to the server.
 Client connection openings Number of connections opened from the client to the SE.
 Failed connection attempts Number of incoming SYN connections rejected because of rate limiting or resource shortage.
 Connections established Number of incoming connections that have been set up.
 Connections resets received Number of RSTs received by the SE.
 Connection resets sent Number of RSTs sent by the SE.
 Segments received Number of TCP segments received from the client and the server.
 The value of this field is almost equal to the sum of the values of the Server segments received and the Client segments received fields.
-Segments sent Number of TCP segments sent by the client and the servalue of this field is almost equal to the sum of the value Server segments sent and the Client segments sent field Bad segments receivedNumber of incoming segments dropped because of che or being outside the TCP window.
+Segments sent Number of TCP segments sent by the client and the server.
+The value of this field is almost equal to the sum of the values of the Server segments sent and the Client segments sent fields.
+Bad segments received Number of incoming segments dropped because of checksum or being outside the TCP window.
 Segments retransmitted Number of TCP segments retransmitted by the client and the server.
 The value of this field is almost equal to the sum of the values of the Server segments retransmitted and the Client segments retransmitted fields.